flimflam-austin/hugo-cms-test/site/content/quick_reads/20180823-18-08-23-hawaiian-hurricane/index.md

       2018 hurricane season.
-    citation: 2018 hurricane season.
     _key: card-1-37145433-bed4-4555-b304-b835706a9bc5
   - order: 1
     body: >-
       ## Why So Rare?

-      > ‘You’re a pretty small spot in a large ocean, and to have something hit you takes a bit of an unfortunate alignment of things.’
+      > "You’re a pretty small spot in a large ocean, and to have something hit you takes a bit of an unfortunate alignment of things."

       Brian McNoldy, University of Miami meterologist says only 5 storms as